Dollar rebounds as global growth jitters hit risk

 The moves came after China's factory sector shrank for an eighth straight month, business activity across the euro zone contracted for a fifth month and U.S. manufacturing grew at its slowest pace in 11 months.
 All of which hit appetite for risk.

-As a result, the euro fell to $1.2547 (0.804 pence), pulling well away from this week's peak of $1.2748 set on Monday.
+As a result, the euro fell to $1.2547, pulling well away from this week's peak of $1.2748 set on Monday.
 It came close to testing major support at $1.2520, a low carved out on Monday in reaction to initial Greek exit poll results.

 Traders said a break of $1.2520 would signal that a top at around $1.2748 has formed, opening the way for a downside test to as far as $1.2290, the low for this month set on June 1.